kisahtegar/machine-learning-android/README.md

-# Image Classification with Tensorflow Lite
+# Image Classification with MediaPipe

-Learn how to implement image classification with tensorflow lite.
+Learn how to change [Image Classification](https://github.com/kisahtegar/machine-learning-android/tree/tfl-image-classification) with Tensorflow Lite to MediaPipe.

 | Nama Project                  | MyCamera                       |
 |-------------------------------|--------------------------------|